JoelBrd/Socket/docs/Examples.md

 ### v1

-The **Plug** currently doesn't do anything, other than print a silly message to the output window.
-Lets make it so when we run the **Plug**, it will make any parts that we have selected turn golden:
+The Plug currently doesn't do anything, other than print a silly message to the output window.
+Lets make it so when we run the Plug, it will make any parts that we have selected turn golden:
 ```lua
 ---
 ---Midas Touch